 Behaviour interventions seek to improve attainment by reducing challenging behaviour.
-This entry covers interventions aimed at reducing a variety of behaviours, from low-level disruption to general anti-social activities, aggression, violence, bullying, and substance abuse.
+This entry covers interventions aimed at reducing a variety of behaviours, from low-level disruption to aggression, violence, bullying, substance abuse and general anti-social activities.
 The interventions themselves can be split into three broad categories:

 Evidence suggests that, on average, behaviour interventions can produce moderate improvements in academic performance along with a decrease in problematic behaviours.
 However, estimated benefits vary widely across the categories of programme described above.
-Effect sizes are larger for targeted interventions matched to specific students with particular needs or behavioural issues, than for universal interventions or whole school strategies.
-School-level behaviour approaches are often associated with improvements in attainment, but the evidence of a causal link to learning is lacking.
+Impacts are larger for targeted interventions matched to specific students with particular needs or behavioural issues than for universal interventions or whole school strategies.
+School-level behaviour approaches are often related to improvements in attainment, but there is a lack of evidence to show that the improvements are actually caused by the behaviour interventions, rather than other school interventions happening the same time.
 Parental and community involvement programmes are often associated with reported improvements in school ethos or discipline and so are worth considering as alternatives to direct behaviour interventions.

-Approaches such as improving teachers’ behaviour management and pupils’ cognitive and social skills seem to be equally effective.
+Approaches such as improving teachers’ behaviour management and learners’ cognitive and social skills seem to be equally effective.

-The majority of studies report higher impact with older pupils.
-There is some anecdotal evidence about the benefits of reducing problematic behaviour of disruptive pupils on the attainment of their classmates, but this is an understudied dimension in evaluations of behaviour programmes.
+The majority of studies report higher impact with older learners.
+There is some anecdotal evidence about the benefits of reducing problematic behaviour of disruptive learners on the attainment of their classmates, but this is an understudied dimension in evaluations of behaviour programmes.

-Some caution in interpreting the headline finding is needed as the majority of the meta-analyses of behaviour interventions focus on pupils diagnosed with specific emotional or behavioural disorders, not on low-level classroom disruption.
-Further research is needed to investigate links between universal approaches to improving behaviour and learning.
+Some caution is needed in interpreting the headline finding as the majority of the meta-analyses of behaviour interventions focus on learners diagnosed with specific emotional or behavioural disorders, not on low-level classroom disruption.
+Further research is needed to investigate links between universal approaches to improving general classroom behaviour and better learning outcomes.

 Costs will be highly dependent on the type of intervention.
-Teacher-led behavioural interventions in the classroom are the least expensive (the only cost is likely to be the cost of relevant continuing professional development for teachers) but the least effective.
-One to one support is more expensive, but more effective (about £40 per hour, or £640 per pupil for 15 sessions).
+Teacher-led behavioural interventions in the classroom are the least expensive (the only cost is likely to be that of relevant continuing professional development for the teachers) but the also least effective.
+One to one support is more expensive but more effective (about £40 per hour, or £600 per learner for 15 sessions).
 The cost rating presented here relates to the cost of the more intensive interventions.
 Overall, costs are estimated as moderate.